 - Loss of Enjoyment: Similarly, road construction work zone accident victims should receive compensation for the harmful effects their crash injuries had on their lives and close relationships.

 Clients sometimes ask us about “punitive damages” in connection with construction zone accidents.
 These damages seek to punish a legally-liable party for doing someone harm.
 Kentucky limits a victim’s right to recover punitive damages to situations in which the wrongdoer acted with malice, oppression, or fraud.
 An attorney can help you determine if your case is one of the rare cases that may be eligible for punitive damages.

 Seek Experienced Legal Help for Your Construction Work Zone Accident Injuries

 Road construction work zones create unique hazards for motorists.
 If a crash in a work zone has left you or a loved one injured, you may have rights to recover significant compensation.
-Contact an experienced team of Kentucky construction work zone accident lawyers today to learn more.
+Contact an experienced team of Bowling Green construction work zone accident lawyers today to learn more.
 Call us today at (888) 782-9090.